-- Presents a quick and reliable supplementary assessment of basic health risk factors.
+- Presents a quick and reliable supplementary assessment of primary health risk factors.

-- Assesses the balance between the activities of the sympathetic and parasympathetic branches of the autonomic nervous system.
+- Assesses the balance between the sympathetic and parasympathetic branches of the autonomic nervous system.

 - Assesses autonomic physical dysregulation, accumulated physical and mental stress.

-- Assesses physical training needs based upon an individual's personal cardiovascular fitness levels.
+- Assesses physical training needs based upon an individual's cardiovascular fitness levels.

 - Reveals development of possible health risks.

 - Provides early indications of health risks for quick detection and prevention of illness, disease, and progressive stress conditions before onset and development.

 - Efficiently screen mass population to detect potential risks and reserve costly, full medical checkups for only those exhibiting health threats.

 - Cardiovascular Fitness